terralang/terra/README.md

     main()

-The function `terralib.includec` is a Lua function that invokes Terra's backward compatibility layeer to import C code in `stdio.h` into the Lua table `c`.
+The function `terralib.includec` is a Lua function that invokes Terra's backward compatibility layer to import C code in `stdio.h` into the Lua table `c`.
 Terra functions can then directly call the C functions.
 Since both clang (our C frontend) and Terra target the LLVM intermediate representation, there is no additional overhead in calling a C function.
 Terra can even inline across these calls if the source of the C function is available!

 The `local` keyword is a Lua construct.
 It introduces a locally scoped Lua variable named `c`.
 If omitted it would create a globally scoped variable.

+If you want to avoid the overhead of compiling code at runtime, you can also compile code ahead of time and save it in a `.o`, or compile a stand-alone native executable.
+We can instruct the Terra compiler to save an object file or executable:

+    -- save a .o file you can link to normal C code: terralib.saveobj("hello.o",{ main = main })

+    -- save a native executable
+    terralib.saveobj("hello", { main = main })

+The second argument is a table of functions to save in the object file and may include more than one function.
+The implementation of `saveobj` is still very primitive.
+It currently will not run initializers for global variables, or correctly save terra functions that invoke Lua functions.

 Variables and Assignments
 -------------------------